leen-neel/and249/src/content/projects/katie.md

 isClient: true
 ---

-<p>Designed and developed Katie Jo Pochat's website using WordPres and Elementor.
-Included her in every step of the process in buiding the site.</p>
+Designed and developed Katie Jo Pochat's website using WordPres and Elementor.
+Included her in every step of the process in buiding the site.